 Students are allowed to complete a maximum of 3 semester hours of internship credit per semester and 9 semester hours of internship credit is allowed overall toward the 120 semester hours applied toward graduation.

 Cooperative Education (CO-OPS) experiences are always paid, and students never earn academic credit for the experience.
 CO-OPS are different from job experience because of their academic nature.

 Undergraduate students should contact the Experiential Learning Center for details about internship opportunities, faculty sponsorship requirements, and cooperative education opportunities.

 Courses in The Professional Schools And in Physical Education

 Students may count up to 24 semester hours of academic course work taken outside of liberal arts and sciences (such as business, engineering, architecture, journalism, or education) toward completion of a degree.

 Up to 8 semester hours of activity courses in physical education will count toward the 120 hours required for the degree.

-Qualified CLAS undergraduate students who seek to further their examination of knowledge education outside the structured classroom setting are encouraged to register for independent study.
+Qualified CLAS undergraduate students who seek to extend their education and knowledge outside of the structured classroom setting are encouraged to register for an independent study.
 Undergraduate independent study is a structured, independent project within the student’s discipline.
 Independent study projects are overseen by tenure/tenure-track faculty members.
 Independent study projects as part of an undergraduate honors project must be sponsored by tenure-track rank faculty.
 Students should consult with their faculty sponsor and CLAS advisor to discuss the project and initiate the independent study contract.
 A maximum of 12 credits in independent study may apply toward the bachelor’s degree.